wilkie/blog/posts/code-of-code-ethics.md

 This axiom defines the spirit of this community and it is represented, legally, in the form of several compatible copyright licenses, the most significant arguably being the [GPL](https://www.gnu.org/licenses/gpl-3.0.en.html), which is the software license Linux and its GNU commands use.

 I mention this specifically because the ideals and mechanism are so well-established: share and share-alike, and the copyright license respectively.
-The  solution, then, is to do the same, but imbue another set of ideals: ethics or morality.
+The  solution, then, is to do the same, but imbue another set of ideals: ethics/morality.
 The community simply creates a software license that has an added set of constraints, much like the existing "you must share changes," stating something like, "you must do no harm."
 A type of hippocratic-inspired contract between coder and user.
 Although there have been historical examples, the modern attempts include the [Do No Harm License](https://github.com/raisely/NoHarm), which excludes profiting from violence and environmental destruction, and the aptly-named [Hippocratic License](https://firstdonoharm.dev/), which directly references the UN definition of human rights.